It was the best of times.

 “Robbins has more than 30,000 books in its collection,” says Wightman.
 “I figured my research would be drawing from a wealth of information, but I ended up relying on just a few books.”

 A portion of the exhibit’s title refers to alt-rock band Nirvana’s unofficial teen anthem “Smells Like Teen Spirit.”
-It’s an apt choice as much of adolescent behavior and lifestyle that Wightman’s exhibit high is in alignment with the song’s lyrics.
+It’s an apt choice, as much of Wightman’s exhibit aligns with the song’s lyrics.